 I'm a Doctor and Warn You Never Press This Button on Your Phone

 Your sleep schedule, morning routine, and the way you wake up sets the tone for your entire day.
 Your circadian rhythm, also known as your body's internal clock, is responsible for the quality and quantity of sleep you get.
 It's also extremely sensitive to changes in your routine or restfulness as you wake.
 That's why the unhealthiest thing you can do, long-term, is hitting the snooze button on your alarm in the morning—it can negatively impact your circadian rhythm and throw off your entire day.
 "An irregular circadian rhythm can have a negative effect on a person's ability to sleep and function properly," according to Harvard Health.
-Read on—and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 You Snooze, You Lose

 "No matter how bad your sleep was on a particular night, you must still get up at the same time every morning," Deirdre McSwiney, sleep technician and cognitive behavior therapist for Insomnia, told The Hard Shoulder.
 "This business of lying in or having the luxury of pushing that snooze button—which I think was the worst invention ever—is not good for you."

 Most alarm clocks or smartphones default snoozing time to nine minutes.
 It isn't clear why early alarm clock manufacturers chose this as the perfect snooze increment, but it's remained the standard to this day.
 Wasting an extra nine minutes on a snooze may not seem harmless but it can have detrimental effects on the quality of your sleep.